Your Responsibility to an American Shorthair Breeders.

 Not everything goes well with every kitten in every litter.
 Losing a kitten is deeply traumatic and emotional.
 We fight so hard and do and spend what every we need to, so we can save them and often we can’t, even though we have exhausted all resources.
 Death is ugly, emotional, and traumatic.
 Death is graphic.
 It is not peaceful and often violent.
 It leaves a scar on our soul and no matter how many times this has happened, it never, ever gets easier.

-After we get through the first three weeks, we spend nearly every waking moment watching, thinking, analyzing, cuddling, loving and, inevitably, bonding with them.
+After an American Shorthair Breeder gets through the first three weeks, we spend nearly every waking moment watching, thinking, analyzing, cuddling, loving and, inevitably, bonding with them.
 We get high on watching them play and see them develop their individual personalities.
 Could you hold a baby in your lap and not feel anything?
 Neither can we.
-By the time your kitten leaves our cattery, that kitten is as much a part of our heart as it is yours.
+By the time the kitten leaves the cattery, that kitten is as much a part of our heart as it is yours.

 An American Shothair Breeder gets that.
 We are people, too.
 We have lived as much life as you have.
 We know the world is not a perfect place.
 We also know that sometimes, despite our best intentions, we mismatched your kitten to you.
 We know that.